Sean 'Diddy' Combs’ ex-girlfriend Cassie testifies in his sex trafficking trial

 Hotel video is a key piece of evidence

-A surveillance video made public last year showed Combs beating her at a Los Angeles hotel in 2016.
-CNN aired the video last year, leading Combs to apologize.
-The video, which was played for jurors Monday, shows Combs wearing only a white towel, punching, kicking and dragging Cassie in a hotel hallway.
+On Monday, jurors were shown the hotel security video, which CNN aired last year, leading Combs to apologize.
+The video shows Combs wearing only a white towel, punching, kicking and dragging Cassie in a hotel hallway.

-Israel Florez, a former security officer at the hotel, testified Monday that he came across Combs while responding to a call about a woman in distress, and found Combs sitting in a chair with “a devilish stare.”
-Florez said he refused when Combs offered him a stack of money and said “Don't tell nobody."
+Israel Florez, a former security officer at the hotel, testified Monday that he refused when Combs offered him a stack of money and said “Don't tell nobody."

 Earlier Tuesday, the trial resumed with Combs' lawyer questioning Daniel Phillip, a male stripper who says he was paid to have sex with Cassie while Combs watched.
 Phillip testified on Monday that he stopped seeing the couple after Combs assaulted Cassie.